alituhikya/pegasus/README.md

 ## Contributors
-This application was developed by James Alituhikya.
+This application was developed by James Alituhikya(@badnessJust).
 The development of this library was sponsored by [chapchap ltd](https://www.chapchap.co).